lighterowl/czateria/README.md

  * logging in as a registered user,
  * sending and receiving chatroom messages,
  * sending and receiving private messages,
- * sending and receiving images in private conversations
+ * sending and receiving images in private conversations,
+ * user profile information.

 is working.

-Certain things are missing, most notably graphical icons in conversations, full user profile information, and text formatting.
+Certain things are missing, most notably graphical icons in conversations and text formatting.

 # Disclaimer
 This software is not endorsed in any way by the owner of Czateria.
 Please use it